 When printing PDF from a website or library research database, you need to remember that the print function of your Internet browser (Internet Explorer, Firefox, or Safari) will NOT work.
-PDF files employ the Adobe Reader®, which you have downloaded and installed as a plug-in accessory to your Internet browser.
+PDF files use Adobe Reader®, which you have downloaded and installed as a plug-in accessory to your Internet browser.
 The Adobe Reader® has its own printer function.

 Check out the example below.
 The image is from an EBSCO database.
 The pdf file has opened inside the window of the web browser.